-#hospice #caregiver #Caregivers My left hand grasped the bottle of liquid morphine.
-It’s come down to this?
-The king of pain med.
+My left hand grasped the bottle of liquid morphine.
+It’s come down to this.
+The king of pain meds.
 “Mom, I need to squirt this between your teeth and your cheek.
 It’s pretty bitter, but I’ll give you some Lime yogurt after, okay?”
 The dropper between my right-hand fingers shook, suspended with a loaded dose near her face.

 “I don’t like it.”
 Mom stared at me with her lovely green, but glazed eyes.

 “Hm.”
-Mom’s jaw was clenched around her words.
+Mom’s jaw clenched around her words.
 “I don’t know what to say.”
-I glanced at my Sis sitting in the corner chair.
-She wrinkled her nose, and raised her brows.
+I glanced at my sis sitting in the corner chair.
+She wrinkled her nose and raised her brows.

 “Sis will go get you one.
 How’s that?”
 I smiled at Sis, who nodded and left us.
 “Mom, now, will you tell me your pain number?”